ifrunistuttgart/symbolic-satellite-aerodynamics/README.md

 ## Usage

 ### Satellite Geometries

-Each satellite has a `SatelliteGeometry` which consists of (potentially several) `PanelGroup` objects.
-A Panel group is simply a collection of single sided panels defined by a center of pressure (3x1), a normal vector pointing outwards (3x1) and an area (1x1).
-Centers of pressure, normal vectors and areas are then combined to a matrix (vector for areas) of size (3xn) or (1xn - Areas) respectively.
+Each satellite has a SatelliteGeometry, which consists of one or more PanelGroup objects.
+A PanelGroup is a collection of single-sided panels defined by:
+- Center of pressure (3×1)
+- Outward-pointing normal vector (3×1)
+- Area (1×1)

+These properties are combined into matrices (for centers/normals - 3xn) or vectors (for areas - 1xn), which may contain symbolic expressions.

-As a user you need to build your satellites geometry by defining these panel groups.
+Users construct their satellite geometries by defining such panel groups.

 ### Panel group
 You can simply use predefined shapes like